IshitaTakeshi/SoftConfidenceWeighted.jl/README.md

 ```

 ### Training from file
-The input files must be the svmlight format.
+The input files must be in the svmlight format.

 ```
 model = init(C, ETA, SCW1)